Lake Selina

 Lake Selina is a natural glacial lake located to the east of Mount Read, in the West Coast Range, on the west coast of Tasmania, Australia.

+In the 1890s it was the location of mineral exploration along with nearby Lake Dora.

-Its location and conditions have led it be a location of research into Pleistocene and Holocene environments.
+Its location and conditions have led it to be a location of research into Pleistocene and Holocene environments.

 It has an estimated surface area of 185,000 square meters and is located close to the Anthony Road B28 that travels between Tullah and Queenstown.

 From the east, Lake Selina with an elevation of 516 m AHD is the furthest east adjacent to Anthony Road; then Lake Westwood, and then Lake Julia with the elevation of 619 m; with Mount Julia to the west at 827 m AHD.